-- Infrastructure assets, community assets and assets under construction are carried at historic cost, net of depreciation where appropriate. - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - Council dwellings current value, determined using the basis of existing use for social housing, a reduction to 40% of current value (existing use value social housing EUV-SH) - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure assets, community assets and assets under construction are carried at historic cost, net of depreciation where appropriate. - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).